zongzi13545329/BA-SAM/README.md

 # BA-SAM: Scalable Bias-Mode Attention Mask for Segment Anything Model

 The official code for BA-SAM.
-This method is elaborated in the paper xxx.
+This method is elaborated in the paper [BA-SAM](https://arxiv.org/abs/2401.02317).

 ## Requirement